'Django Unchained' gets May China release after 'issues' resolved

+* AB Foods boosted by upgrade (ADVISORY- European stock markets are closed on Friday and Monday.
+There will be no European market reports on those days)

-LOS ANGELES Quentin Tarantino's violent slavery revenge fantasy "Django Unchained" will be released in China in May, its U.S. distributors said on Friday, and a Hollywood source said additional cuts had been made after Chinese authorities halted the film's initial rollout this month.
+LOS ANGELES, April 26 Quentin Tarantino's violent slavery revenge fantasy "Django Unchained" will be released in China in May, its U.S. distributors said on Friday, and a Hollywood source said additional cuts had been made after Chinese authorities halted the film's initial rollout this month.

 The movie was pulled from theaters in China minutes into its debut screenings on April 11 for "technical reasons," according to a Shanghai movie theater official.